Sufism, tasawwuf, is a way of life.

 Through this way of life, a deeper identity is discovered and comes into being.
 This deeper identity, beyond the already known personality, is in harmony with everything that exists in the universe.
 This deeper identity, or the essential self, has abilities of awareness, action, creativity and love that are far beyond the abilities of the superficial personality.

 Sufism, as we know it, developed within the cultural matrix of Islam.
 The Islamic revelation presented itself as the expression of the essential message brought to humanity by the prophets of all ages.
+The Qur’an recognizes the validity of 120,000 prophets or messengers who have come to awaken us from our selfish egoism and to remind us of our essential spiritual nature.
 The Qur’an confirmed the validity of past revelations, while asserting that the original message was often distorted over the course of time.

+Historically, Sufism was not conceived separately from the essence of Islam.
 The true teachers of Sufism have all traced their enlightenment through a chain of transmission going back to Hz.
-Muhammad (sa).
+Muhammad (saws).
 While they may have disagreed with certain interpretations of Islam, they never questioned the essential validity of the Qur’anic revelation; nor were they fundamentalists in the sense of rigidly interpreting that revelation or discrediting other faiths.
-Most often they represented the highest achievements within Islamic culture and were a force of tolerance and moderation.
+Most often, they represented the highest achievements within Islamic culture and were a force of tolerance and moderation.